How Will My Business Process Unfold? Predicting Case Suffixes With Start and End Timestamps

 The above approaches follow a single model (SM) paradigm, which jointly predicts the next activity and one timestamp (either the start or the end time).
 None of these approaches is designed to estimate both the start and the end timestamps of the activities in the case suffix.
-In other words, none of these approaches sepatrates the waiting time and the processing time of the activities in the suffix.
+In other words, none of these approaches separates the waiting time and the processing time of the activities in the suffix.
 Our approach tackles this limitation by departing from the SM approach and, instead, training three separate models individually to predict the next activity, its inter-start time, and its processing time.
 This approach allows us to flexibly calculate waiting times and processing times separately.

-Other researchers have combined simulation with learning-based techniques.
-Camargo et al.~\cite{CamargoBDR23} and Meneghello et al.~\cite{MeneghelloFGR25} proposed integrating LSTM predictors with discrete-event simulation models derived from discovered process models.
-These methods simulate synthetic traces, including timestamps, under hypothetical ``what-if" scenarios and can be used to evaluate process changes or capacity modifications.
+Furthermore, researchers have explored the integration of learning-based predictors with simulation models.
+Camargo et al.~\cite{CamargoBDR23} and Meneghello et al.~\cite{MeneghelloFGR25} combined LSTM predictors with discrete-event simulation derived from discovered process models to generate synthetic traces and evaluate “what-if” scenarios.
+These hybrid methods are valuable for studying process changes or capacity adjustments.